Ibaslogic/Ibaslogic/src/posts/2020-07-25-object-oriented-programming-javascript/object-oriented-programming-javascript.md

 To override it, we used the ES5 `bind()` method.
 This ensures that the value of `this` point to the class instance just like the other `this` in the class constructor.

-To see a clearer picture,

-Let’s log `this` keyword in the handler method and click on the button.
+To see a clearer picture, let’s log `this` keyword in the handler method and click on the button.

 ```js
 buttonClick() {